Kimmix/KMMX-Fursuit/README.md

 **TL;DR:** You're free to use, modify, and distribute this code for any purpose (commercial or personal), but it comes with no warranty.
 This project was built for my personal use, so while you're welcome to use it, please understand it's tailored to my specific hardware setup and requirements.

 ## 🤝 Support & Contributing

-**Current Status:** Not accepting contributions or providing support.

 As this is a personal project still in active development, I'm not currently: